WillGluck/BDAndDatabasesPlayground/README.md

-DatabasesPlayground
+BDAndDatabasesPlayground
 ===================

-A place to test different databases when I need to.
+A place to test different BigData apis and databases when I need to.